-Whether it’s managing pain, regaining motor control or rehabilitating after injury, these guys will sort you out.
+Whether it’s managing pain, regaining motor control or rehabilitating after injury, these physiotherapy centres for kids in Singapore will help.

 We’ve read about children with differences and disabilities, but we rarely think it will happen to us.
 As a parent, it’s never easy to discover your child may have a developmental delay, mobility issues, or an injury that requires more than just a bandaid.
-The good news is that with a bit of extra help – and a lot of love and support – most kids get right back on the path to recovery.
+The good news is that with a bit of help via physiotherapy – and a lot of love and support – most kids get right back on the path to recovery.

-Kids Focus Physiotherapy
+1. Kids Focus Physiotherapy

 Founded by Sarah Wong in 2007, Kids Focus Physiotherapy provides intensive physiotherapy programmes for patients as young as newborns all the way up to 20 years old.
 Here they treat issues such as muscle problems, aches and pains that arise from athletic injuries or congenital and developmental disorders such as Down’s Syndrome and Autism.
 Physiotherapists are trained to use aquatic physiotherapy, suit therapy and the Universal Exercise Unit for cerebral palsy and movement correction.
-Kids Focus Physiotherapy also provides off site physiotherapy, as well as training.
+Kids Focus Physiotherapy also provides off-site physiotherapy as well as training.

 A charity organisation that believes in empowering people with disabilities, Rainbow Centre provides programmes and services that range from early intervention for infants to structured education for students with autism.
 The physiotherapy intervention is aimed at children with autism who have difficulties with gross motor functions and helps to develop physical independence in everyday activities.
 Rainbow Centre’s physiotherapists will collaborate with the child’s caregivers and teachers to set goals based on his or her needs and also manage activity-based intervention, hydrotherapy, individual and group therapy.
 Realising that it’s tough to be a caregiver to a child with special needs, Rainbow Centre also provides support groups for families and siblings.

-Rainbow Centre, Singapore, 501 Margaret Drive, Singapore 149306; 15 Yishun Street 61, Singapore 768548, p.
-6472 7077, www.rainbowcentre.org.sg
+Where: Rainbow Centre, 501 Margaret Drive, Singapore 149306; 15 Yishun Street 61, Singapore 768548; 11 Marsiling Lane, Singapore 739148, p.
+6472 7077

-The Rehab Practice (Paediatric)
+4. The Rehab Practice (Paediatric)

 Located between One-North and Buona Vista MRT, The Rehab Practice (Paediatric) provides rehabilitation and physiotherapy services to babies, children and young adults.
 The Rehab Practice caters to children with neurological conditions, such as cerebral palsy, chest physiotherapy for pulmonary conditions and musculoskeletal conditions.
-It also provides other services like finding the most ergonomic seats and sleeping equipment, post operative rehabilitation, pain management and home physiotherapy.
+It also provides other services like finding the most ergonomic seats and sleeping equipment, post-operative rehabilitation, pain management and home physiotherapy.
 The centre also goes one step further to use toys like the Nintendo Wii and Xbox Kinect, as part of the rehabilitation, making it a fun and less daunting experience for little ones.

-Singapore General Hospital (SGH)
+5. Singapore General Hospital (SGH)

 SGH provides paediatric physiotherapy mainly for newborns who are born there.
 Services are geared towards minimising risk for developmental, behavioural or medical problems in infants and musculoskeletal injuries.
-It also includes follow up sessions upon discharge to make sure baby is meeting his or her developmental milestones and to continue to help the family with baby care concerns.
+It also includes follow up sessions upon discharge to make sure baby is meeting their developmental milestones and to continue to help the family with baby care concerns.
 Regular baby massage classes are also conducted, which is not only a great way to bond with bub, but also to pick up soothing massage techniques which can improve blood circulation, breathing and confidence in caring for your baby.